adjust/android_sdk/README.md

 callback URL.

-For example, suppose you have registered the URL `http://www.adjust.com/callback` for your event with Event Token `abc123` and execute the following lines:
+For example, suppose you have registered the URL `http://www.adjust.com/callback` for your event with event token `abc123` and execute the following lines:

 ```java